Ahmed-Arafat10/ODC_Backend_Hackathon_APIs/README.md

 # Orange Digital Center Backend Hackathon
 - Our task was to create restful APIs for backend of ODC's applications
-- this my first time working with restful APIs, it was quite easy & powerful as you will just write the code with any language then it can be used in any place ..
+- This is my first time working with restful APIs, it was quite easy & powerful as you will just write the code with any language then it can be used in any place ..
 Wow
 # Features Of Project:
 ## Admin Panel :